muhannad0/terraform-example-architecture/README.md

 }
 ```

-+ Deploy the database service (MySQL RDS).
+### Deploy the database service (RDS MySQL).

-    + Ensure you have configured Terraform variables for `db_user` and `db_pass` in the respective Terraform Cloud workspace.
+In order to keep sensitive data off the configuration files, user should provide a `db_creds` object variable in order to configure the username and password for the database service.

++ To configure `db_creds` as a variable on Terraform Cloud, add a variable with key `db_creds` and the value `{ username = "<username>", password = "<password>" }`.
+Select `HCL` and `Sensitive`, then hit Save.

++ This example uses [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/tutorials_basic.html#tutorial-basic-step1) to store/retrieve credentials if `db_creds` variable is not set.

-+ Deploy the web application cluster (ASG + ALB).
+### Deploy the web application cluster (ASG + ALB).
 + Provide config details for the database workspace to query and get the remote state.

 + *Commands used for above steps (using CLI-driven workflow):*
 ```bash